YiDingg/YiDingg/Notes/Matlab/MatlabNotes(2)-Mathematics.md

 # Matlab Notes (2): Mathematics

+> [!Note|style:callout|label:Infor]
+Initially published at 19:45 on 2024-08-08 in Lincang.

 Official link: Mathworks --> Help Center --> Matlab --> [Mathematics](https://www.mathworks.com/help/releases/R2022a/matlab/mathematics.html)

 There are some sections that are not included in this note, such as Sparse Matrices and Computational Geometry.